bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 RadioTAG-Account-Name        The display name of the associated user account

-RadioTAG-Auth-Token          The authorization token for a receiver or user
+RadioTAG-Auth-Token          The authorization token for a client or user
                              identity

 --------------------------------------------------------------------------------